John Major: Representation in the media

 During his leadership of the Conservative Party, Major was portrayed as honest ("Honest John") but unable to exert effective control over his fractious party.
 However, his polite, easy-going manner was initially well received by both his supporters and his critics.
 Major's appearance was noted for its greyness, his prodigious philtrum, and large glasses, all of which were exaggerated in caricatures.
-For example, in Spitting Image, Major's puppet was changed from a circus performer to that of a literally grey man who ate dinner with his wife in silence, occasionally saying "nice peas, dear", while at the same time nursing an unrequited crush on his colleague Virginia Bottomley – an invention, but an ironic one in view of his affair with Edwina Currie, which was not then a matter of public knowledge.
+For example, in Spitting Image, Major's puppet was changed from a circus performer to a literally grey man who ate dinner with his wife in silence, occasionally saying "nice peas, dear", while at the same time nursing an unrequited crush on his colleague Virginia Bottomley – an invention, but an ironic one in view of his affair with Edwina Currie, which was not then a matter of public knowledge.
 By the end of his premiership his puppet would often be shown observing the latest fiasco and ineffectually murmuring "oh dear".
-Long-standing Conservative MP Enoch Powell, when asked about Major, stated "I simply find myself asking – does he really exist?", whereas Labour's Alastair Campbell dismissed him as a "piece of lettuce that passes for prime minister" and Labour MP Tony Banks said of Major in 1994 that, "He was a fairly competent Chairman of Housing on Lambeth Council.
+Long-standing Conservative MP Enoch Powell, when asked about Major, stated, "I simply find myself asking – does he really exist?" whereas Labour's Alastair Campbell dismissed him as a "piece of lettuce that passes for prime minister" and Labour MP Tony Banks said of Major in 1994 that "He was a fairly competent Chairman of Housing on Lambeth Council.
 Every time he gets up now I keep thinking, 'What on earth is Councillor Major doing?'
 I can't believe he's here and sometimes I think he can't either."